elide-us/elide-us/ClayEngineOSS/BookV.md

 # V. Setting and Anthopy

+The Realms of Prism today are seven.
+But it was not always so.

+In the time before, all realms were unified, existing together in harmony.
+Magic flowed freely, and the elements intertwined, creating a world of balance and unity.
+But this era of oneness came to a violent end with the rise of the Lonely Muse, whose relentless pursuit of power and truth threatened to unravel the very fabric of the universe.

+To stop her and to preserve reality itself, the Prism was shattered.
+The **Titans**, led by the wisdom of the **First Titan**, made the choice to divide the world, creating a new order to contain the Muse’s power.
+Each realm was given its place in this new, fragmented reality, organized according to the very design of magic itself.

+---

 **The Realm of Light - White**
-From White came Black and Orange
+  - The Realm of Light (Light and Prophecy)

-**The Ethereal Realms of The First TItan - Black and Orange**
+**The Ethereal Realms - Black and Orange**

+From White came Black and Orange:
- - The First Titan's Study (Void)
+ - The First Titan's Study (Death amd Void)
- - The Fist Titan's Laboratory (Chaos)
+ - The First Titan's Laboratory (Chaos and Transformation)

+**The Mortal Realms - Green, Yellow, Red, and Blue**

-From Black and Orange came Green and Yellow
+From Black and Orange came Green and Yellow:
+  - Terria (Earth and Life)
+  - Aerolon (Air and Lightning)

 From Green and Yellow came Red and Blue

-**The Mortal Realms - Green, Yellow, Red, and Blue**
+  - Sanguia (Fire and Blood)
+  - Aquia (Water and Illusion)

 ---

+Each realm is associated with a specific statistic and associated philosophies which are studied and reinforced in each school.

 **White - Light and Prophecy**
   - Enlightenment vs Mendacity